-Another step is to deploy software patches—which fix vulnerabilities in a computer programme—quickly for your SIS, email system, accounting, etc. The time it takes from patch release to when you deploy is key, especially if you're an on-premise customer—meaning you run software on your own.
-But that can be difficult in large organisations.
+Another step is to deploy software patches—which fix vulnerabilities in a computer program—quickly for your SIS, email system, accounting, etc. The time it takes from patch release to when you deploy is key, especially if you're an on-premise customer—meaning you run software on your own.
+But that can be difficult in large organizations.
 When do you schedule that downtime?
 If you've got registration coming up, you have to weigh options—you probably don't want to take a system down then to patch.
 If you're in the cloud, your cloud vendor will take care of patches for you.

 Then—if you have a good patching process and you're doing security awareness—multi-factor authentication (MFA) is the next place to go.

 Multi-factor authentication is literally using multiple ways to prove this is your account.
 Right now, when you authenticate, it might be with a username and a password—the password is one factor.
 But we want multiple and different types of factors to add more layers of protection.
 These factors could be something you know (your password), something you have (an authenticator application on your cell phone) or biometric information (your fingerprint).
 Then if someone steals your password, he can't do anything bad with it because he only has one factor.
 It solves a lot of these problems and puts you in the position where a stolen password isn't a crisis anymore.

 How can moving systems to the cloud help schools with cybersecurity

 Focusing on cybersecurity is smart planning.
 And moving to the cloud to improve cybersecurity can take some of the load off schools.

 The cloud lets your staff focus on tasks that are key to running your business.
 For example, your cloud provider is now responsible for disaster recovery, freeing up resources and staff to work on more interesting and meaningful projects.